 Laboratory coats are to be worn over the uniform anytime the student enters or leaves the health care agency, or in any other lab area as required by the institution or faculty member.
 Laboratory coats are not to be worn during direct patient care.
-Lab coat must be fingertip length.
+Lab coat must be at least fingertip length above the knee.
 Pins or jewelry are not to be worn on uniform or lab coat.